auroraextensions/notificationservice/README.rst

 system?
 It would remove the need for notification-specific models and data patches, and would not require setup upgrade to run in order for new notifications to publish.

-*Bottom line*: It needs to be dead simple to use.
+*Bottom line*: It should be dead simple to use.

 Installation
 ============